agroce/tstl/README.md

 bugs, you might get some insight into the nature of those bugs by running something like:

-`tstl-rt --localize --multiple <other options>`
+`tstl-rt --localize --multiple`

-This will run TSTL for an hour (default), generate a number of failing test cases (if your bug can be found relatively easily in an hour), and then report on the 20 most-likely-faulty statements and branches in the code under test.
+This will run TSTL for an hour, generate a number of failing test cases (if your bug can be found relatively easily in an hour), and then report on the 20 most-likely-faulty statements and branches in the code under test.
 Some of this code may be involved in things like printing assertion values, or error handling for the fault, but there's a good chance you'll find the buggy code in the localization results, in our experience.
+In fact, a five minute run will suffice for good localization, often, is five minutes is sufficient to find your bug a few times.

 TSTL and Hypothesis
 ------------------------